-The Government Relations Department also continues to focus on our other regular legislative priorities of ending aid to the Palestinian Authority (PA) and making any future aid contingent upon their fulfilling their many interim peace acThe almost daily Arab stabbing attacks, car attacks, and shootings in Israel are directly attributable to PA incitement.
-The U.S. has done nothing to hold Mahmoud Abbas, now enjoying the 11th year of his four-year term, accountable for his barbaric statements encouraging the attacks.
+The Government Relations Department also continues to focus on our other regular legislative priorities of ending aid to the Palestinian Authority (PA) and making any future aid contingent upon their fulfilling their many interim peace accord obligations.

-cord obligations.
 These include ending the promotion of hatred and violence against Jews and Israel in Palestinian Arab schools, media, speeches, and children's camps.
 We continue to be vigilant in educating Congress about the ongoing Arab war against Israel and to communicate ZOA's insights and reactions to the news of the day.
 The almost daily Arab stabbing attacks, car attacks against pedestrians, and shootings in Israel are directly attributable to PA incitement.
 The U.S. has done nothing to hold Mahmoud Abbas, now enjoying the eleventh year of his four-year term, accountable for his barbaric statements encouraging the attacks.

+The almost daily Arab stabbing attacks, car attacks, and shootings in Israel are directly attributable to PA incitement.
+The U.S. has done nothing to hold Mahmoud Abbas, now enjoying the 11th year of his four-year term, accountable for his barbaric statements encouraging the attacks.